Office of the City Engineer

 Who is responsible for maintaining sidewalks and curbs in the City?

 Pursuant to Harrisburg City Ordinance 9-107 Sidewalk Construction and Maintenance, the “owners of the property abutting on any public highway of the City are required to construct, pave, curb, repave, and re-curb the sidewalks in front of and along such property and to keep the same in good repair, with cement, concrete, brick, stone blocks or other permanent paving materials satisfactory to the City Engineer…” Construction details and application can be found here.
-If you wish to speak with anyone further about sidewalk and curb construction in the City of Harrisburg, please contact the City Engineer office by dialing 3-1-1 or 717-255-3040.
+If you wish to speak with anyone further about sidewalk and curb construction in the City of Harrisburg, please contact the City Engineer office by dialing 3-1-1, (717-255-3040: outside) or by emailing [email protected].

 Who is responsible for the repair of sewer laterals in the City?